Category Archives: Creative Process

 But more was to come.

 After a time I was shyly approached by a young woman who asked if she could talk with me.
-She assured me she was not a panhandler, but rather, an art student working on a project.
+She assured me she was not a panhandler but rather an art student working on a project.
 Her English was good, though slightly accented.
-Sometimes it had an American inflection.
+Sometimes, it had an American inflection.
 We talked a bit.
 Her name was Sandra.
-She was from the Ukraine and was a first year art student.
+She was from the Ukraine and was a first-year art student.
 I envied her.
 She was clearly both exhilarated and frightened.
 Away from home, studying and living in London, her whole life lay before her.
 She would probably never again feel as alive as she did now.
-And the American accented English?
+And the American-accented English?
 She had relatives in the States and spent summers there.
-She asked me to give her a some items of little value that she might put in her art project.
+She asked me to give her some items of little value that she might put into her art project.
 It was an assemblage she was creating from objects gathered from people she met.
-I gave her a few things including some U.S. coins I had in my pocket.
+I gave her a few things, including some U.S. coins I had in my pocket.
 She asked if she could return the quarter and instead take a dime and a penny as they might work better visually.
-She was definitely artist.
+She was definitely an artist.

-As we were talking a man standing in the middle of the hall began to sing in a kind of melodic chant.
-There are crazies everywhere, I thought, and tried to take no notice.
+As we were talking, a man standing in the middle of the hall began to sing in a kind of melodic chant.
+There are crazies everywhere, I thought, and I tried to take no notice.
 But then another person started.
 And another.
 And another.
 Sandra leaned back against the wall next to me as we watched.
 The lights were dimming and brightening as more and more people, men and women, joined the chant.
 Flash mob?
 After a few minutes 50 or so people spaced at different parts of the hall were chanting together.
 Then they began, one by one, to fall silent and leave.
 Finally, only the man who’d begun was left.
-The lights darkened and then he too was gone.
+The lights darkened, and then he, too, was gone.
 Sandra rose, thanking me, saying she needed to find others willing to participate in her project.

-Suddenly a woman in her twenties dropped to her knees in front of me.
-Like the man before her, she launched in to a breathless monologue about herself.
+Suddenly, a woman in her twenties dropped to her knees in front of me.
+Like the man before her, she launched into a breathless monologue about herself.
 When she was a girl she used to visit her grandmother in Northumberland.
-Her grandmother lived in a large drafty house.
+Her grandmother lived in a large, drafty house.
 It was always cold no matter what time of year she went to stay.
 The worst of it was that the kids had to sleep in this room that was colder than the rest of the house.
 It was so cold it was called “Siberia”.
-She used to call it that even though she didn’t know what a Siberia was.
-The comforters were old and lumpy and heavy, but it was okay because the mattresses were feather mattresses.
+She used to call it that, even though she didn’t know what Siberia was.
+The comforters were old, lumpy, and heavy, but it was okay because the mattresses were feather mattresses.
 The weight of the comforter pressed her small body into the softness of the mattress and she felt very warm and safe and wonderful.
 I begged her to tell me what was going on.
-She ignored my request several times but as she rose to go she whispered that it was a performance piece called “These Associations” by an artist named Tino Sehgal.
+She ignored my request several times, but as she rose to go, she whispered that it was a performance piece called “These Associations” by an artist named Tino Sehgal.
 These Associations

-I had been sitting on the concrete floor so long my butt was numb and my legs were wobbly as I stood to go back into the gallery.
+I had been sitting on the concrete floor so long my butt was numb, and my legs were wobbly as I stood to go back into the gallery.
 I was feeling both at peace and exhilarated with what I’d experienced.
-From the gallery I could hear the chanting begin again.
-This time it was slower, more melodic.
-I was really not in the mood for visual art so I went to one of the balconies that overlook Turbine Hall and watched the performers begin once again to move about the hall.
+From the gallery, I could hear the chanting begin again.
+This time, it was slower and more melodic.
+I was really not in the mood for visual art, so I went to one of the balconies that overlook Turbine Hall and watched the performers begin once again to move about the hall.
 The intricacies of their pattern were more clearly apparent from above.
 I had dismissed performance art prior to that day, but that is no longer the case.
 My thoughts often turn to what I experienced and my feelings as I remember them.
 I’ve thought much about the different implications of Sehgal’s performance piece and my experience as an unwitting participant.

-PS: Sandra e-mailed me in December with photos of her finished project.
-She made a fine job of it.
+PS: Sandra emailed me photos of her finished project.
+She did a fine job.

 Comments Off on Grace Kelly, The Tate Modern and a Ukrainian girl named Sandra